serialdotai/rennycodes/README.md

 ### **Hey, I'm Renny** 👋🏽

-I'm a data scientist based in Africa and I'm passionate building stuff and creating AI magic
+I'm a data scientist based in Africa and I'm passionate about building stuff and creating AI magic

 + I'm passionate about coding, with a special love for Python.
 + Fascinated by machines since childhood, driving my interest in technology and programming.